-The City of Chicago will host the 2024 Democratic National Convention (DNC) in August 2024.
+The City of Chicago was selected to host the 2024 Democratic National Convention (DNC) in August 2024.
 Many groups view national political conventions– which draw participants and media from across the country and around the world – as an important venue for demonstrations and protests addressing a range of policy issues.

 We filed a lawsuit on behalf of a coalition of organizations called Bodies Outside of Unjust Laws: Coalition for Reproductive Justice & LGBTQ+ Liberation (Bodies Outside) whose permit to march during the DNC was denied.
 The coalition sees the march as an opportunity to demand the urgent need for federal action in response to the wave of nationwide attacks on access to abortion care as well as the LGBTQ+ community.